jtubb/FaceShield/README.md

 # Directions

+If your laser bed is 20" square you can skip to Step 2 and use the "20InchBedOptimizedLayout.dxf"

 Step 1.
 Import the varius sizes of Faceshield DXF into DeepNest.
 The only setting I changed was to increase Part Rotations to 16 and clearance to 4mm.
 Set a bounding box appropriate for your laser bed.